Knowledge Makers History

 Kamloops Campus

-Joanne Brown is a member of the Cheslatta Carrier Nation, L’silu clan, born and raised in her home territory near Burns Lake, British Columbia.
-She moved to Secwépecmc’ulucw from Prince George in 1996.
+Joanne Brown is a member of the Cheslatta Carrier Nation, L’silu clan.
+She was born and raised in her home territory near Burns Lake, British Columbia, and moved to Secwépecmc’ulucw from Prince George in 1996.

-Joanne’s previous work with Employment and Immigration Canada, as well as her studies in geography and anthropology (TRU) made her a natural fit for an occupation in Indigenous post‑secondary education.
+Joanne’s previous work with Employment and Immigration Canada and her studies in geography and anthropology (TRU) made her a natural fit for an occupation in Indigenous post‑secondary education.

 She is grateful for her amazing community, especially working with neighbours and friends.
-Joanne strives to make sure that everyone is welcomed and ensures they feel special in a way that is unique and unforgettable.
-In her free time Joanne kayaks, gardens, cooks, and loves spending time with her precious friends and family.
+Joanne strives to ensure that everyone is welcomed and feels special in a unique and unforgettable way.
+In her free time, Joanne kayaks, gardens, cooks, and loves spending time with her precious friends and family.